drpeppersong/drpeppersong/README.md

 - 👋 Hi, I’m @drpeppersong
 - 👀 I’m interested in the world of software engineering
 - 🌱 I’m currently learning the basics of programming
-- 💞️ I’m looking to collaborate on anything new user-friendly

-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a black cat named Kylo, my son, and an orange cat named Goose who is simply orange.

 <!---